kanaria69/Mainecoco/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## How come the stadium got hot after the game?
+Because all of the fans left.